Manila Cathedral: Eighth cathedral (1958–present)

 After the Second World War, archbishops Michael J. O'Doherty and Gabriel Reyes planned to transfer the seat of the Archdiocese of Manila to Mandaluyong.
 The plan was dropped when the cathedral was reconstructed under Cardinal Rufino Santos, under the supervision of Kapampangan architect Fernando Ocampo.
 The first cornerstone of the eighth cathedral was blessed and laid by Cardinal Fernando Quiroga Palacios, the Archbishop of Santiago de Compostela and papal legate of Pope Pius XII, on December 8, 1954.
 The building was consecrated on December 7, 1958, and the high altar was consecrated on December 10 that year.

 Marker identifying the first spot of the cornerstone of the eighth structure laid in 1954.
 It was unveiled on April 27, 2022, the 41st anniversary of the cathedral's elevation to a minor basilica.

 Pope Paul VI made an apostolic visit and celebrated Mass at the cathedral on November 27, 1970.
 Pope John Paul II also celebrated Mass in the cathedral on February 17, 1981, during his first papal visit to the country, and issued a papal bull Quod Ipsum Manilensis elevating the cathedral to a minor basilica through his own motu proprio on April 27, 1981.
 In the same papal bull, John Paul II restated Paul VI's papal decree of June 6, 1968, should be eternally preserved and enforced to the merits and titles of the cathedral as its own basilica.

 The golden jubilee of the Manila Cathedral's post-war restoration was celebrated in 2008 with the second Manila Cathedral Pipe Organ Festival from December 2 to 10, which was organized by the Catholic Bishops' Conference of the Philippines.
-The cathedral's pipe organ was built by Dutch organ builder Pels & Zoon in 1958 and consists of 5,584 pipes, is the largest church organ in Southeast Asia.

 In February 2011, the cathedral's bells were moved to the ground level to prevent the bell tower from collapsing as had earlier towers in past earthquakes.
 In January 2012, the bells were replaced with new ones that were cast by blacksmith Friedrich Wilhelm Schilling from Heidelberg, Germany, in 1958.
 According to the new marker installed by Cardinal Gaudencio Rosales, the newly installed bells are the largest bells that are in active use in the Philippines.
 Seven carillon bells weighing 17 metric ton were permanently installed in the ground level of the belfry.
 (Note: Official Stone Marker at the Manila Cathedral.
 Publicly installed by Cardinal Gaudencio Rosales, former Archbishop of Manila (2011).
 Located on the left side of the front door of the Basilica.)